-The most significant increase is for roads and footpaths where road renewals works, and permanent repairs to damage caused by ex-Cyclone Dovi are forecast.
+The most significant increase is for Roads and Footpaths where road renewals works, and permanent repairs to damage caused by ex-Cyclone Dovi are forecast.
 Construction expenditure for the King Country Indoor Sports and Recreations Centre is forecast as well as new expenditure for the installation of gas flaring equipment at the landfill.
 The cell development, lining and highwall stabilisation at the landfill has also been resequenced across the 2022/23 and 2023/24 years.

-Rates requirement, excluding rates penalties, will increase by \$166,000 to \$20.9 million, with most of the increase being attributed to increased operational costs in the Leadership, Solid Waste, Recreation and Property, and Water Supply Groups.
+Rates requirement, excluding rates penalties, will increase by \$166,000 to \$20.9 million, with most of the increase being attributed to increased operational costs in the Leadership, Solid Waste, Recreation and Property, and Water Supply Group of Activities.